skerkour/kerkour.com/content/subscribe.md

 +++

-I’ll write you every two weeks about avoiding complexity, hacking and entrepreneurship. <br />
+I’ll write you every once a week about avoiding complexity, hacking and entrepreneurship. <br />

 <noscript>